The Faculty Center facilitates mentoring programs for tenure-track faculty in the following colleges:

 Feedback obtained from the session can be used to enhance classroom interactions, student learning, and teaching strategies.
 Most importantly, the instructor receives feedback during the semester, when the instructor can engage students in the feedback loop, not at the end of the semester when the students have moved on.

-MSFs for spring 2014 will be scheduled in January and conducted weeks 6, 7, and 8 of the spring semester.
+MSFs for fall 2014 will be scheduled in October and conducted weeks 6 (Oct.
+13), 7 (Oct.
+20), and 8 (Oct.
+27) of the fall semester.
 Space is limited; appointments will be made on a first come basis.
-If interested, contact Carla Sbrana (firstname.lastname@example.org) in the Faculty Center.
+If interested, contact Michele Pich (firstname.lastname@example.org) in the Faculty Center.

 Faculty Learning Communities